UCLA-SEAL/HeteroFuzz/readme.md

     libhpdf-dev libc6-dev autotools-dev bison flex libtool libbz2-dev \
     libpython2.7-dev ghostscript libhpdf-dev libmpfrc++-dev libltdl-dev
 ```
+This tool is built on top of `afl` (https://lcamtuf.coredump.cx/afl/) and `heterorefactor`(https://github.com/heterorefactor/heterorefactor).

 To compile, instrument, and run the subjects, a *valid* Xilinx Vivado license is required to do FPGA synthesis and simulation.
 Please ensure Xilinx toolchain is in your `PATH` environment variable, and you can run `vivado` and `vivado_hls` in your terminal.